status-im/hardwallet-firmware/docs/STORAGE.md

     |    INDEX    |   VERSION    |   TYPE   |  WRITE COUNT |
     |======================================================|

 Basically the first word is a magic number, which encodes a page type (2 bytes), a version of the page type, needed if format changes (1 byte), the index of the page, needed if this kind of page is present on several pages (1 bytes).
-The other 32-bit word is the write count of this page, written as a little-endian integer.
+The other 32-bit word is the write count of this page, written as a little-endian signed integer (but negative count is not allowed).

 When reading a page the header is verified for correctness.
 This is useful for detecting partial rewrites (more details will follow).